greyes1996/greyes1996.github.io/DEI/dei.md

 # Resources for URMs in STEM

 I worked with various scientist to create a resource guide to support URMs in STEM.
-The document can be found HERE.
+The document can be found [**HERE**](https://docs.google.com/document/d/1Ic6bil2AvrQmPFUcUyxcw_FumofKkUo3VLsU7qG0cTk/edit).

-# The Opportunity Network Summer Science Research Program (OppNet SSRP)
+# The Opportunity Network (OppNet)

+## *Summer Science Research Program (OppNet SSRP)*

-As a Career Success Intern, I worked with the Opportunity Network to design a research trainee program for pre-college students with scientific aspirations.
+As a Career Success Intern, I worked with Stephanie Nudelman to design a research trainee program for pre-college students with scientific aspirations.
 Originally planning to do a lab placement match program (i.e., helping students seek at research assistantships in labs in NYC), the project shifted to a remote program due to COVID-19.
 For OppNet, I created curriculum that focused on skills utilized in most research settings such as reading, discussing, and presenting empirical research.

-The student's final projects can be found at the OppNet SSRP website [HERE](https://oppnetssrp.com/)[^1].
+The student's final projects can be found at the OppNet SSRP website [**HERE**](https://oppnetssrp.com/)[^1].

+## *Data, Activiated!*

+In Summer 2020, and as a Decision Science Graduate Intern, I worked with Katherine Hanson on a virtual course introducing high school students to introductory data science.
+My primary role was to mentor 8 students as their Data, Activated!
+Teaching Assistant (D.A.T.A.), providing academic and personal support with their data project and future goals.

 # New Scientist Collective (NSC) Diversity, Equity, and Inclusion Projects